khulnasoft-lab/design.khulnasoft.com/contents/components/modals.md

 - Critical information is being revealed
 - The system requires a user response
-- A non-revertible destructive action is about to take place
+- A non-revertible destructive action is about to take place and needs confirmation

 ### Alternatives